mTxServ/hytale-api-sdk-js/README.md

 # Hytale API - Node.js Javascript SDK

-Hytale Api - JavaScript client for Hytale Official API
+Hytale Api - Node.js client for Hytale Official API

 Created by [mTxServ](https://mtxserv.com) and [Hytale.game](https://hytale.game).
 With this SDK, you can consume the official Hytale API in Node.js (javascript).